marmeden/threejs_mentoring/README.md

 - ThreeJS Tutorials by SonarSystems [Youtube-video](https://youtu.be/YKzyhcyAijo)
 - BasicThreeJS by MadDog [Youtube-video](https://youtu.be/9fg93FzfamU)

+## Talks
+Few talks about ThreeJS from tech conferences

+- Getting started with ThreeJS by Jaume Sanchez Elias at JSConf Budapest 2015 [Youtube-video](https://youtu.be/HwkGTYRopYg)

 ## Templates
 Some examples good to be used as a boilerplate
 - Sphere with directional light by Trent Polack [codepen](https://codepen.io/mittense/pen/MoNYbW)